-This compensation discussion and analysis provides an overview and analysis of our Compensation Committee's philosophy and objectives in designing compensation programs for our chief executive officer and our two other most highly compensated executive officers for our most recently completed fiscal year, whom we refer to collectively as the "named executive officers".
+This compensation discussion and analysis provides an overview and analysis of our Compensation Committee's philosophy and objectives in designing compensation programs for our chief executive officer and other individuals who served as executive officers for our most recently completed fiscal year, whom we refer to collectively as the "named executive officers".

-For the fiscal year ended December 31, 2020, our named executive officers were:
+For the fiscal year ended December 31, 2021, our named executive officers were:

 Name Position Remi Barbier President, Chief Executive Officer and Chairman of the Board of Directors Nadav Friedmann, Ph.D., M.D.
-Chief Medical Officer and Director Eric J. Schoen Chief Financial Officer
+Chief Medical Officer and Director James W. Kupiec, M.D.
+Chief Clinical Development Officer Eric J. Schoen Chief Financial Officer